 There Are Fewer Teen Drunk Drivers, But They Are Still a Big Problem

-by 54 percent since 1991.
 That’s great news.
 And it’s a big step in the right direction.
 Now it’s time for the bad news about impaired driving:

 What Are the Causes Behind Teen Drunk Driving?